jmike/macos-dev-setup/install-mysql.md

 #### Setup MySQL Preference Pane

-Please note: Latest versions of the MySQL installer, setup the preference pane automatically.
+Please note: Latest versions of the MySQL installer setup the preference pane automatically.
+Check if you already have the preference pane installed - if true then skip this step.

 MySQL preference pane enables you to start, stop, and control MySQL server within System Settings.
 To install MySQL preference pane follow the instructions here: [http://dev.mysql.com/doc/refman/5.6/en/macosx-installation-prefpane.html](http://dev.mysql.com/doc/refman/5.6/en/macosx-installation-prefpane.html)